Associate Professor Jenene Burke

 - Diversity and Inclusion in Educational Settings (EDDDE4303)

 Jenene joined Federation University’s predecessor institution, the University of Ballarat, in 1998 after a successful career as a secondary teacher.
-Jenene is currently the Associate Dean (Teaching Quality) in the School of Education and Chair of the FedUni Higher Education Curriculum Committee.
+Jenene is currently the Deputy Dean in the School of Education and Chair of the FedUni Higher Education Curriculum Committee.
 She is the former Program Coordinator of the Joint Degrees in Education and Master of Special Education.
 As a teacher educator, Jenene’s learning and teaching interests centre on educational responses to student diversity, with respect to inclusive education and disability studies in education.
 Jenene’s expertise as a teacher in the tertiary sector was recognised with an Office of Learning and Teaching (OLT) Citation for Outstanding Contributions to Student Learning in 2013 in the Australian Awards for University Teaching, and she was the recipient of the 2012 Award for Teaching Excellence, in the University of Ballarat Vice-Chancellor’s Award for Contributions to Student Learning.
-Jenene has been an Ordinary Member of the Executive of the Australian Teacher Education Association (ATEA) since 2014 and currently is responsible for convening the ATEA awards and grants.
+Jenene was an Ordinary Member of the Executive of the Australian Teacher Education Association (ATEA) from 2014-2019 and was the Convenor of the ATEA national awards and grants.
 Jenene is a Board Member of the World Federation of Associations for Teacher Education (WFATE).

 Areas of expertise

 Jenene is best known for her world-class research into play spaces as inclusive environments for children and their families.
-In addition, she has broad interest in other areas of education which intersect with disability studies in education, inclusive education, and place and space, as demonstrated in her research partnerships and activities, and in her publications.
+Along with this, she has broad interest in other areas of education which intersect with disability studies in education and inclusive education, and which are demonstrated in her research partnerships and activities, and in her publications.
 She is the Chair of the World Federation of Associations for Teacher Education (WFATE) Research Development Group Disability Studies, Inclusion and Social Justice in Teacher Education and Leader of the Social Justice, Inclusion and Diversity in Education Research Focus Area in the School of Education at FedUni.